-Using strategic risk planning to chart your course in turbulent times for higher education institutions needs to be approached differently than just using the traditional tools.
+Using strategic risk planning to chart your course in turbulent times for higher education institutions needs to be approached differently than just using traditional tools.
 As you read in last month’s blog and newsletter, higher ed is in a maturing and/or declining market; the indicators include enrollment is down across nearly all segments, driven by a strong business environment and declining birthrates that have resulted in a shrinking number of traditional students (something that will continue to accelerate).
 Costs are soaring while the discount rate continues to grow.
 The number of closures has hit record numbers; from 2014-2018, 1,234 colleges and universities have closed, including 129 private nonprofits, 11 publics, and 1,094 for-profits.

 We are concerned that higher ed is in for “Mr. Toad’s Wild Ride” over the next 5-10 years.

-Without going into a long treatise on strategic planning as we’ve done that before (see The Change Leader blogs, podcasts, and webinars for Higher Ed Leaders), there are a number of critical steps that institutions must accomplish to create a viable plan for the future in turbulent times.
+Without going into a long treatise on strategic planning as we’ve done before (see The Change Leader blogs, podcasts, and webinars for Higher Ed Leaders), there are a number of critical steps that institutions must accomplish to create a viable plan for the future in turbulent times.
 But before we go into those, let’s briefly review the 11 steps of The Change Leader’s strategic planning process.

 - Future Environmental Scan